 Once oxygen has entered the blood from the lungs, it is taken up by haemoglobin (Hb) in the red blood cells.
 Haemoglobin is a protein that is made up of four haem groups, which contain iron ions.
 These iron ions (Fe2+) associated with haemoglobin molecules chemically react with oxygen to form oxyhaemoglobin.

 Each molecule of haemoglobin can hold four oxygen molecules.
 It is haemoglobin that carries the oxygen as it is transported around the body in the blood.
-Only a small amount of oxygen (1.5% in arterial blood) is simply dissolved in the plasma.
+Oxygen is poorly soluble in blood, and so only a tiny amount of oxygen (1.5% in arterial blood) is dissolved in the plasma – the overwhelming majority is bound to haemoglobin and is dependent on this to reach the tissues in adequate volumes.

 Oxygen Binding to Haemoglobin